 How To EQ Drums – A Simple and Effective Guide to Drum EQ

-The drum sound is the backbone of any mix.
+The drums are the foundation of an exciting mix, and mixing punchy drums is a crucial part of making your mixes sound powerful.
 The bass drum keeps the pulse going, the snare drives the rhythm forward, and the feel of the drum beat is what gives the song its groove.

 Knowing your way around the EQ is a very important aspect of getting a great drum mix going.
 The following post will give you the best principles for getting that great drum EQ.